 One of the most overlooked areas of asset management is employees' personal equipment.
-While you know you need to maintain your vehicle fleet so that it's safe for employees to use, other types of personal equipment also have a big impact on your employees' health and safety.
+While you know the importance of a fleet maintenance software to maintain your vehicle fleet so that it's safe for employees to use, other types of personal equipment also have a big impact on your employees' health and safety.
 When you're tracking employee-related assets, you should track:

 These assets are what you might think of when you're planning facilities maintenance and management.
 They're what makes your business look good or what brings down the overall feel of your facilities.
 Excellent equipment ensures that employees have a good workflow and that employees and external organizations have well-maintained places to meet.
 It's important to maintain all of these physical assets, including break room appliances that keep employees happy at work.
 The facility-related assets that you must track include: